cjnaz/cjnfuncs/README.md

 ### Member functions
 - config_item.stats() - Return a str() listing all stats for the instance, plus the `tool.log_dir_base` value.
 - config_item.load_config() - Load the config file to the `cfg` dictionary.
 See below.
+- modify_configfile() - Modify, add, remove params from the config file.

 ### Behaviors and rules